Master of Mathematical Sciences

 A master's degree in mathematical sciences is a very solid education.
 You develop strong analytical capabilities and become skilled at structuring, investigating and analysing information.

 When you plan to take a master's degree in mathematical sciences, you need to choose a programme option in which you will specialize.
 We can offer specialization in:

 The master's degree programme extends over 2 years, equivalent to 120 credits, including 45 credits for the master's thesis.

 Each programme option requires its academic foundation, which will normally consist of four courses worth 7.5 credits each.
 The academic prerequisites for the different programme options are defined below.
 It is possible to take one or more of these courses in the bachelor's degree, enabling a gradual transition and earlier academic maturation from the bachelor's to the master's degree.

 A master's degree in mathematics has a scope requirement stating that at least three courses of 7.5 credits each must be chosen outside the main profile for the master's degree.
-Students admitted since the autumn semester of 2008 must choose at least two mathematics courses (each worth 7.5 credits) that are outside the programme option in the master's degree, and that are at master's level.
+Students admitted must choose at least two mathematics courses (each worth 7.5 credits) that are outside the programme option in the master's degree, and that are at master's level.
 Courses outside the Department's subject areas may be included as part of the master's degree programme.
 These courses must then be specially approved by the Department.